bodzio50318/corpo-wheel/README.md

 ##TO DO

-make the voting work
-make the welocme page and the whole team creation nice not stop in the middlle not duplicate topic const
+make the voting work so the ods change based on the vote and if you dont get selected make the welocme page and the whole team creation nice not duplicate topic const